 The school prepares students for the Tanzanian national examinations.
 There are four forms in the junior school, Forms I to IV; and two in the senior school Forms V and VI.
 Students usually arrive at the school around the age of thirteen or fourteen, having completed seven years at primary school.
 Some may have to delay their start at secondary school and may be as old as seventeen.

 This is particularly true in Mvumi in which subsistence farming is the principal occupation.
 Rainfall is uncertain and there has been some serious drought over the past few years.
 It is a precarious existence.

 Since its introduction in 2005 there has been a significant yearly growth in senior school numbers.
-In 2013 there were 72 students on the "A" Level Course.
+In 2017 there were 170 students in the "A" Level Courses.

 The school provides education for both boarding and day students.
 The demand is very high.
 Typically only about one in four of those taking the entry examination will be able to be offered a place.

 There is a great need for boarding for girls as they have an onerous job combining education with domestic work: women play a very active role in managing the ‘shamba’, or family plot.

 The school provides a variety of activities: sports, debating, subject clubs, drama, choirs, a marimba group.
 It also has its own satellite dish providing access to the internet, this was kindly provide.
 There are sporting fixtures, educational visits to places of interest, and engagment in debating and academic competitions.